Ian Selley: Fulham and Wimbledon

 Unfortunately for him, he broke his leg a second time after playing just three games for Fulham and moved to Wimbledon in July 2000.
-However Wimbledon were facing financial difficulties, and a bonus payment clause in his contract meant the club couldn't always afford to play him.
+However Wimbledon were facing financial difficulties, and a bonus payment clause in his contract meant the club could not always afford to play him.
 Selley started just one game with three substitute appearances for Wimbledon.

 Southend United

 In February 2002 he was loaned to Southend United, where he enjoyed more success, playing fourteen games in the 2000–01 season.
 He went on loan to Southend again in the 2002–03 season, playing 11 times.
 In all he played more than 30 times for Southend in all competitions.

 Woking

 Selley was released by Wimbledon in May 2003, and signed for Woking where he became an integral member of the team.
 Despite an injury against Kettering Town in the FA Trophy in 2004 which kept him out for ten games, he featured consistently and earned a reputation as a dead-ball specialist – he converted six goals from the spot in the 2003–04 season and two free kicks.
 At the start of the 2005–06 season his form was rather indifferent and it was revealed that he was recovering from a hernia operation.
 This did not prevent him from playing and he signed another one-year deal to keep him at Woking and provide much needed experience as the club sought a play-off place for promotion from the Conference National to The Football League.

 He picked up nine yellow cards in his time at Southend United and picked up 10 bookings in his first season at Woking, six the season after that and four in the following season.
 Injury ruled him out of much of the 2006–07 season, and he was eventually released by Woking at the end of the season.